area9innovation/flow9/doc/development.markdown

 to exactly identical code (except for formatting).

 To find the definition of a name, use the `--find-definition` switch.
-There is also a faster version of --find-definition in the flowtools tool.
+There is also a faster version of --find-definition in the flowtools tool, or you can use the server version of the flowc compiler.

 You can produce a static call graph of your code with the `--callgraph` switch.
 It requires dot from graphviz to produce a nice graph.
 Beware that the graph is often so big as to be